astronomer/docs/astro/set-up-ci-cd.md

 ## Choose a deploy strategy

 You can set up CI/CD pipelines to manage multiple Deployments and repositories based on your team structure.
-Before you create your pipeline, you need to determine how many repositories and branches of your project you want to deploy deploy to Astro.
+Before you create your pipeline, you need to determine how many repositories and branches of your project you want to deploy to Astro.

-When developing a strategy, keep the size of your data team in mind while answering the following questions:
+When deciding on a strategy, keep the size of your data team in mind while answering the following questions:

 - How many branches of a project do you want to host on Astro?
 - Do you need to deploy a single production branch to a Deployment, or do you also need to deploy a development branch?